sbmlteam/sbml-test-suite/README-HACKING.txt

   * _Generation of plot files for test case results_

-    Similar to the approach for the HTML files, the plot files are not stored in the SVN directory because they can be generated from the .csv file.
-The process for this involves using the script src/utilities/plotresults/plotresults.sh and requires a recent
+    Similar to the approach for the HTML files containing descriptions of the models, the plots of the test results are not stored in the SVN directory because they can be generated from the .csv data files.
+The process for this involves using the script src/utilities/plotresults/plotresults.py.
+In the top-level
-    version of gnuplot.
-In the top-level Makefile, the target "make plots" will regenerate SVG and JPEG files for those cases whose .csv files are more files are more recent than the corresponding SVG and JPEG files.
+    Makefile, the target "make plots" will regenerate HTML and JPEG plot files for those cases whose .csv files are more files are more recent than the corresponding HTML and JPEG plot files.
 This target is also executed automatically when "make cases-dist" is executed.

   * _Generation of SED-ML files_